-If you’ve decided to go down the hub route you need to know both the size of the wheel you’re looking to replace and whether it will be a front or rear wheel kit.
-Kits have come a long way since their inception offering a wide range of choices for different styled bikes.
+If you’ve decided to go down the hub route you need to know both the size of the wheel you’re looking to replace and whether it will be a front or rear wheel kit. eBike conversion kits have come a long way since their inception offering a wide range of choices for different styled bikes.
 For example it is now possible to convert folding bikes with 16″ or 20″ wheels using hub conversion kits or other specialist solutions like the Swytch system.

-If you choose a rear wheel conversion kit then you need to take gearing into consideration.
-If your donor bike has an 8 to 12 gear cassette and more then you’ll want a kit that has a matching cassette.
+If you choose a rear wheel eBike conversion kit then you need to take gearing into consideration.
+If your secondhand donor bike has an 8 to 12 gear cassette and more then you’ll want a kit that has a matching cassette.
 If your bike is older it possibly has less than 8 gears.
 Many rear wheel kits come with a 7 speed freewheel.
 If the kit doesn’t match your existing gearing you may have to change your chain, and shifter and maybe even your derailleur.

-The current bestselling hub kits
+The current bestselling eBike conversion hub kits

 5. Be Accurate When Assessing Mid drive Motor Considerations